 If you have moved to a new home or suddenly begin to have laundry problems like mysterious stains on your freshly washed clothes, it could be the water you are using.
 Water that contains high levels of iron can leave clothes with yellow, red, or brown spots, cause white clothes to become yellow, and leave all fabrics feeling stiff.

-The source of rusty water is often an inground home well but some municipal water systems also have high levels of iron where the cause may be old, cast iron water system pipes that are corroding.
+The source of rusty water is often an inground home well but some municipal water systems also have high levels of iron due to old, cast iron water system pipes that are corroding.

-Rusty or red water can be caused by two sources:
+Evidence of rusty or red water problems is usually caused by two sources:

-- A water source loaded with suspended particles of iron bacteria causes ugly discoloration and stains on kitchen, bathroom, and laundry fixtures and equipment, as well as on dishes and laundry.
+- A water source loaded with suspended particles of iron bacteria leaves ugly discoloration and stains on kitchen, bathroom, and laundry fixtures and equipment, as well as on dishes and laundry.